Ignis Scientia: Promotion and reception

 For many players, Ignis' food preparation activities is one of the highlights of Final Fantasy XV.
 Andrew Webster from The Verge said Ignis' cooking do more than just provide statistical bonuses, as it provides players with a bonding experience which connects them to its main cast of characters.
 Corey Plante highlighted Ignis' recurring catchphrase and mannerisms whenever a new recipe is discovered to be very satisfying, and that the game's food mechanic provides "an intimate look into how to nurture friendship" through the characters' mutual love of food.
 In article published by Paste Magazine, Salvatore Pane described Ignis' role within the group as the "brains, the cook, the hipster who wears glasses not because he needs them but because they look cool".
 In an article for ComicsVerse, Peter Swann noted that Ignis Scientia is a character who subverts notions of gender stereotypes in popular media; while he is the group's strategist, he is also for all intents and purposes a mother figure who cooks, cares for and cleans up after Noctis.
-Swann is particularly amused by the relationship dynamic between Ignis and Gladiolus where they bicker over how to deal with Noctis’ habits as a picky eater, and compared them to a married couple.
+Swann is particularly amused by the relationship dynamic between Ignis and Gladiolus where they bicker over how to deal with Noctis' habits as a picky eater, and compared them to a married couple.
 Ciann Chow from SBS Food said Ignis is a fan favorite and the "break-out meme star" of XV, highlighting in particular his repertoire of more than 100 recipes from the in-game menu, his distinct British accent, and his memorable catchphrase.
 Chow observed that notable food brands like Tastemade have developed media which references Ignis, and he drew such a significant fan following that a cookbook was assembled and published by a fan volunteer effort.
 The cookbook is named after Ignis' "That's It!" catchphrase.

-The dramatic shift in tone following Chapter Nine of XV where it is revealed that Ignis has permanently lost his eyesight have been positively appraised.
-Glagowski and Parrish both said they were emotionally devastated by the plot development; Parrish identified strongly with the loyal and self-sacrificing "sworn-knight" archetype embodied by Ignis, while his predicament resonated with Glagowski's own fear of loss of vision.
-Kyle Bradford from GameSpew said he was devastated by Ignis' initial struggle with his blindness and his insistence to press on alongside his companions in spite of his difficult circumstances.
-Pane highlighted the aftermath of Ignis' permanent disability and the rising tensions between members of the group as one of the best sequences he has ever experienced in a videogame, as it accurately portrays how teenage boys cope with grief in his view.